cytan17726/UAQ_Fact/README.md

 ## Overview

 Data and code for datset UAQFact.
+The relevant paper is accepted by ACL 2025 Findings: [[ArXiv]](https://arxiv.org/pdf/2505.23461).

 ## Requirements